Tongariro to Taumarunui: 65.5 km, 3 days

 Pirongia Forest Park #1 traverse: 1 hr, 5 km

 As the track nears its end it divides.
-The more obvious branch at left takes you to Kaimango Rd, while the TA route at right goes to Honikiwi Rd, but the roads join up anyway and you progress north on Kaimango.
+The more obvious branch at left takes you to Kaimango Rd, while the TA route on the official map and app goes right to Honikiwi Rd on an overgrown track.
+The official notes now say to ignore the map here.
+So take the left branch, and turn right onto Kaimango and keep going north on it.
 This goes through the DoC-administered Pirongia Forest Park.
 I am calling this park Pirongia Forest Park #1, as there are confusingly two Pirongia Forest Park’s, the isolated patch we come to now and the park that covers Pirongia Mountain later.
 Kaimango Rd goes right through the forest, with generally steep sides of bush above at left and below at right.

 You might be wondering where to camp along this section by now.
 One option is on the previous bit of the former timber trail.
 Or through the forest park just before the highest point there is a 4WD track off at left that could be used.
 In general, it is hard to get into the bush from the road and the ground would not be level, though it does begin to flatten out at right near the end.
 Note that there is no water through here.
 The other option is to camp at trail angel Casey’s place at 238 Kaimango Rd, which is about grid line 5781N, just after the end of the forest park.
 Even if you don’t stay she does offer water.
 See the trail angel website (if it is working).
 And a reader of this site tells me that at 60 Kaimango Rd there is a sign pointing to a campsite with a shower called Jo’s Funny Farm.
 Charge is $10 for pitching a tent, or $20 with food.
 The spot is just before Kaimango Rd meets Kāwhia Rd (see below) at a place marked as Te Rauamoa on the map, 34 km from Waitomo.